What is Liquid Membrane Extraction？

 - The diffusion coefficient in the liquid film is larger than that of the solid film.
 Different carriers can be added according to different separation systems.
 In some cases, there is convective diffusion in the liquid film.
-Therefore, even a solid with a thickness of only microns The mass transfer rate of the membrane cannot be compared with that of the liquid membrane.
+Therefore, even in a solid with a thickness of only microns The mass transfer rate of the membrane cannot be compared with that of the liquid membrane.

 - The inner phase and the outer phase are mutually soluble or partially soluble, but they are immiscible with the membrane phase, which can reduce the loss of the membrane phase.

-- The consumption of reagents is small, and the flow carrier (extractant) cooperates with the solute on one side of the membrane and releases the solute on the other side of the membrane.
+- The consumption of reagents is small, and the flowing carrier (extractant) cooperates with the solute on one side of the membrane and releases the solute on the other side of the membrane.
 The carrier in the membrane is like a “ferry boat” in the river, “crossing” the solute from one side of the membrane to the other side, and the membrane permeation rate of the solute is not proportional to the concentration of the membrane carrier.
 The carrier shuttles through the membrane, allowing it to be continuously regenerated during delivery.

-- The “up-hill” effect, or the effect of solute “transferring against its concentration gradient”, the effect of solute transfer from the low-concentration side to the high-concentration side of the liquid film, due to There are chemical equilibrium relations that are beneficial to solute transfer.
+- The “up-hill” effect or the effect of solute “transferring against its concentration gradient”, the effect of solute transfer from the low-concentration side to the high-concentration side of the liquid film, due to There are chemical equilibrium relations that are beneficial to solute transfer.
 These two equilibrium relations make the solute diffuse along its concentration gradient in the membrane, and the difference in chemical potential on both sides of the interface leads to the solute transfer through the interface.
 This property of liquid membranes makes them advantageous in extracting and concentrating solutes from dilute solutions.

 - Good selectivity.
-Solid membranes are often only selective for the separation of a certain type of ions or molecules, and have poor performance for the separation of other specific ions or molecules.
+Solid membranes are often only selective for the separation of a certain type of ions or molecules and have poor performance for the separation of other specific ions or molecules.

 Preparation of liquid film

-The preparation of emulsion film usually adopts stirring, ultrasonic wave or other mechanical dispersion methods to mix the film phase solution containing film solvent, surfactant, flow carrier and film enhancer with the inner phase solution.
+The preparation of emulsion film usually adopts stirring, ultrasonic wave, or other mechanical dispersion methods to mix the film phase solution containing film solvent, surfactant, flow carrier, and film enhancer with the inner phase solution.